Search

 Sharing a seriously fun love for food...

-Slightly sour with a sweet hint of pomegranate dancing around a great rye whiskey!
-Add a good squeeze of fresh lemon and a dash or two of orange bitters and you’ve got a delightful and gorgeous cocktail ready to toast the holiday!
+Slightly sour with a sweet hint of pomegranate dancing around with a great rye whiskey!
+Add a bit of sweet vermouth, a good squeeze of fresh lemon and a dash or two of orange bitters and you’ve got a delightful and gorgeous cocktail ready to toast the holiday!

 If you are entertaining a group, you can mix up a batch minus the ice and stash it in the fridge.
-Then when you’re ready to serve, simply pour it up and give it a good shake over ice until it’s well chilled.
+Then when you’re ready to serve, simply pour it up in your coupes or if you’d like, into your shaker over ice, and shake until it’s really well chilled.

-Here’s to a marvelous old cocktail and a wonderful way to spread some Christmas cheer!
+Here’s to a marvelous old cocktail and a wonderful way to spread some cheer!

 The Scofflaw Cocktail